donnellyr/EventTrackerProject/README.md

 * Created a schema using mySQL work bench
 * Used Postman to test URI mappings / JPA functionality
 * Learned the applications of GET, POST, PUT, and DELETE HTTP verbs
+* Learned DOM manipulation using JavaScript to dynamically display web pages and perform CRUD functions
+* Used event listeners to trigger functions when the right conditions were met
+* Used XMLHttpRequest's to route to REST endpoints